-This course is a systematic study of the process of biblical exposition, with the goal of helping ministers to increase their ability to do exegesis and to present the results of that exegesis.
-3 semester hours
+This course is a systematic study of the process of Biblical exposition, with the goal of helping ministers to increase their ability to do exegesis and to present the results of that exegesis.
+3 semester hrs.

 Doctor of Education (EDD)